sigcsets/sigcse_website/events/symposia/index.md

 layout: page
 ---

-The Technical Symposium is SIGCSE\'s flagship conference.
-It has been held annually in February or March in the United States since 1970.
+The Technical Symposium on Computer Science Education is organized by the ACM Special Interest Group on Computer Science Education (SIGCSE) and is the organization’s flagship conference.
+It has been held annually in February or March in North America since 1970.
+The SIGCSE organization provides a forum for educators to discuss issues related to the development, implementation, and/or evaluation of computing programs, curricula, and courses, as well as syllabi, laboratories, and other elements of teaching and pedagogy.
-Attendance regularly exceeds 1,200.
-SIG members often refer to this Symposium as \"SIGCSE\".
-As in \"Are you going to SIGCSE?\" or \"I attended her talk at last year\'s SIGCSE\".

 The SIGCSE Technical Symposium addresses problems common among educators working to develop, implement and/or evaluate computing programs,